ra-coding-club/coding-club/week-1-lesson-plan.md

 ## Objectives

+Before the lesson, students will perform a greeting and icebreaker activity.

-Students will be introduced to...
+During the lesson, students will be introduced to...
 * ...GitHub and source code editor
 * ...website fundamentals
     * Internet basics